eddiemg10/kuccps/README.md

  >Get all unique courses offered by universities

 - `/api/courses/{id}`
- >Get details of one course by it's id
+ >Get details of one course by its id

  <details>
  <summary>Response format</summary>